fluxninja/aperture/docs/gen/config/aperture-agent/swagger.md

 - [ProxyConfig](#proxy-config) – ProxyConfig holds proxy configuration.
 - [SentryConfig](#sentry-config) – SentryConfig holds configuration for Sentry.
 - [ServerTLSConfig](#server-tls-config) – ServerTLSConfig holds configuration for setting up server TLS support.
+- [ServiceConfig](#service-config) – ServiceConfig describes a service and its entities.
+- [StaticDiscoveryConfig](#static-discovery-config) – StaticDiscoveryConfig for pre-determined list of services.
 - [WatchdogConfig](#watchdog-config) – WatchdogConfig holds configuration for Watchdog Policy.
 For each policy, either watermark or adaptive should be configured.
 - [WatchdogPolicyType](#watchdog-policy-type) – WatchdogPolicyType holds configuration Watchdog Policy algorithms.
 If both algorithms are configured then only watermark algorithm is used.
 - [WatermarksPolicy](#watermarks-policy) – WatermarksPolicy creates a Watchdog policy that schedules GC at concrete watermarks.